-On certain devices (like iServer), it is possible for the hardware to automatically Note correct errors in cable selection, making the distinction between a "straightthrough" cable and a "cross-over" cable unimportant.
+On certain devices (like iServer), it is possible for the hardware to automatically correct errors in cable selection, making the distinction between a "straight-through" cable and a "cross-over" cable unimportant.
 This capability is known as "Auto MDI/MDIX".

-2.6 Relay Wiring Connections
+2.6 Relay and I/O Wiring Connections

-To access the Relay Connector you must remove the cover, refer to Section 2.4.
+To access the Relay and I/O Connectors you must remove the cover, refer to Section 2.4.

-It is recommended that you ground your unit by connecting a wire to the Ground/Return position of the relay connector.
+It is recommended that you ground your unit by connecting a wire to the Ground/Return position of the relay connector or by wrapping a wire around the case's bottom screw.
+Refer to Figure 3.1 for location.

-Figure 2.6 Relay Connections
+Figure 2.7 Relay and I/O Contact Connections

+PART 3

-PART 3 NETWORK CONFIGURATION
+NETWORK CONFIGURATION